sottakuapp/sottaku-yomitan/docs/making-yomitan-dictionaries.md

 # Community Contributions

-If you have any questions, need help, or want to share a new dictionary, feel free to pop in the [Yomitan Discord server](/README.md#yomitan).
+If you have any questions, need help, or want to share a new dictionary, feel free to pop in the [Sottaku-Yomitan Discord server](/README.md#yomitan).
 We're happy to help you get started!